Any combination of filters accepted.

 We are a group of senior medical students at McMaster University, Canada, interested in making a difference in our current circumstances.
 Our combined roles consist of: leading and organizing the direction of the project, reading and reviewing a high number of publications, and delivering our work through a front-end platform, which you are on right now.

-We are lucky to also have Nicholas St Germaine, Angelica Rivas, Sabrina Lin, Zachary Barkhouse, Jenny Zhu, and Sarah Zhao on our team as additional reviewers.
+We are lucky to also have Nicholas St Germaine, Angelica Rivas, Sabrina Lin, Zachary Barkhouse, Jenny Zhu, Sarah Zhao, Kennie Butler, Christine Cha, Eric Sun, Leon Li, Ruqqiyah Rana, Abby Saunders, and Josie Kearney on our team as additional reviewers.

 The project was conceptualized and is supervised by Dr. Mark Crowther MD, MSc, FRCPC, McMaster University.